oevkaya/datafest_UoE_25/content/faq.md

 #### <i class="fas fa-question-circle fa-fw"></i> What are the prizes?</h4>

-Prizes include medals, student memberships to the American Statistical Association, and e-student memberships to the Royal Statistical Society.
-We'll have a few other surprises as well!
+Prizes include student memberships to the American Statistical Association, e-student memberships to the Royal Statistical Society, fame, glory, surprise prizes, gift cards, or some combination thereof!

 ---